saharan/OimoPhysics/README.md

 ## Features
 * Written in Haxe
 * Exported as JavaScript (see [bin/js/](./bin/js))
-	* Public classes and methods will be exposed through `windwow.OIMO`.
+	* Public classes and methods will be exposed through `window.OIMO`.
 	* e.g. `new OIMO.Vec3(1, 2, 3)` to create an instance of `Vec3` class.
 * Rigid body motion types
 	* Dynamic